-Police Continue Their Search For Missing Connecticut Mother of Five, Jennifer Dulos
+Police Continue Their Search For Missing Connecticut Mother-Of-Five, Jennifer Dulos

-Jennifer Dulos is a missing mother of five from New Canaan, Connecticut.
+Jennifer Dulos is a missing mother-of-five from New Canaan, Connecticut.
 She was last seen on May 24 when she dropped her kids off at school.
 While police have not yet been able to locate Jennifer, they have two primary suspects in the case, her estranged husband and his girlfriend.
 Jennifer was going through a messy divorce from Fotis Dulos, who is also the father of her children.

-Police now have reason to believe that Fotis and Michele could have had something to do with Jennifer’s disappearance.
+Police now have reason to believe that Fotis and his girlfriend, Michelle Troconis, could have had something to do with Jennifer’s disappearance.
 They are turning to Fotis’ girlfriend for help in cracking the case, according to The New York Daily News.

-Both Fotis and his 44-year-old girlfriend Michelle Troconis have been charged with evidence tampering and hindering an investigation, but there could be even more serious charges coming.
+Both Fotis and his 44-year-old girlfriend, Troconis, have been charged with evidence tampering and hindering an investigation, but there could be even more serious charges coming.
 In fact, the direction that law enforcement is taking the case provides reason to believe that Jennifer was murdered.

-Police reportedly have secured phone records and video surveillance that suggest that both Fotis and Michelle were together the night Jennifer disappeared and were getting rid of evidence while driving throughout a secluded area.
-Perhaps the significant evidence police have against Michelle is what encouraged her to assist them with the case.
+Police reportedly have secured phone records and video surveillance that suggest that both Fotis and Troconis were together the night Jennifer disappeared and were getting rid of evidence while driving throughout a secluded area.
+Perhaps the significant evidence police have against Troconis is what encouraged her to assist them with the case.

 Reports say police are searching Irwin Park in New Canaan tonight. #jenniferDulos @News12CT pic.twitter.com/sPSPpX2PFE